Ocotober 10-11, 2020

-Several times each year, we get together behind the scenes to do maintenance on structures, clear roads and pastures and tidy up our spaces in joyful anticipation of the workshops and camps to come.
-Duties include: cooking, washing dishes, stacking and chopping firewood, garden-work, and also specialized skills like heavy equipment operation, welding, auto-repair, and carpentry.
-We'll break up into teams: Kitchen Crew, Cabin Cleaners, Building Repair and Maintenance, Forestry Group, Truck Fleet Mechanic Team, Welders & Equipment.
-All participants will register ahead of time to get their assignments.
-Call or email ahead to reserve your space.
+Several times each year we get together behind the scenes to perform maintenance on structures, clear roads and pastures, and tidy up our spaces in joyful anticipation of the workshops and camps to come.
+Duties include: cooking, washing dishes, stacking and chopping firewood, and garden-work.
+We also need specialized skills like heavy equipment operation, welding, auto-repair, and carpentry.

 Road Conditions: 1.5 miles off-road gravel - watch the video(link is external)

 Location: 8 miles east of Boone, NC - Base camp at Turtle Island Preserve is just 2 miles off the Blue Ridge Parkway - Bamboo Gap Exit

 How To Register:

 2683 Little Laurel Road

 Boone, NC 28607

 After You've Registered: